nasa/cmr-metadata-review/README.md

 - You will then be prompted for your password

-- I you run into the issue of `password authentication failed for user` – try the command `psql -U postgres -h localhost` and enter in the password for your computer
+- If you run into the issue of `password authentication failed for user` – try the command `psql -U postgres -h localhost` and enter in the password for your computer.
+If that command does not work, you may find it easier to alter the pg_hba.conf file.
+The location of this file varies based on where the postgres is trying to run from.
+It should be located in the data directory.
+Using `ps aux | grep postgres` should list the active processes, one of which should contain something vaguely like: ' /usr/local/opt/postgresql@9.6/bin/postgres -D /usr/local/var/postgresql@9.6'.
+The location after the -D is the data directory for the instance that is currently running.
+After you alter that file, you will need to restart postgres for the changes to take effect.

 - If you run into the issue of `psql: FATAL: database "<user>" does not exist` - see [this link](https://stackoverflow.com/questions/17633422/psql-fatal-database-user-does-not-exist)